postmannen/ctrl/README.md

 # Ctrl

 ctrl is a Command & Control (C2) backend system for Servers, IOT and Edge platforms.
-Simply put, control anything that runs an operating system.
+Simply put, control anything.

 Example use cases:

-- Send shell commands or scripts to one or many end nodes that will instruct to change config, restart services and control those systems.
+- Send shell commands or scripts to control one or many end nodes that will instruct to change config, restart services and control those systems.
 - Gather data from both secure and not secure devices and systems, and transfer them encrypted in a secure way over the internet to your central system for handling those data.
 - Collect metrics or monitor end nodes, then send and store the result to some ctrl instance, or pass those data's on to another ctrl instance for further handling of metrics or monitoring data.
 - Distribute certificates.